BETHEL UNIVERSITY AND BETHEL UNIVERSITY FOUNDATION BUSINESS CELL PHONE POLICY

 - Monthly reimbursements will be automatically posted to the employee’s internal Bethel account.

 Guidelines for Usage of Bethel Provided or Reimbursed Cell Phone

-Although not all states restrict the use of cell phones while operating a motor vehicle, there is overwhelming evidence of the danger of using a phone while operating a motor vehicle.
-As a result, for the safety of our employees and others, Bethel prohibits its employees from using either a Bethel provided cell phone for any purpose or a Bethel reimbursed cell phone for any business purpose while operating a motor vehicle.
+It is illegal for drivers to read/compose/send text messages and emails, or access the Internet using a wireless device while the vehicle is in motion or a part of traffic —including stopped in traffic or at a traffic light.
+Cell phone use is totally banned for school bus drivers.
+Bethel prohibits its employees from using either a Bethel provided cell phone for any purpose or a Bethel reimbursed cell phone for any business purpose while operating a motor vehicle.
 This prohibition includes the use of hands-free devices.
 If cell phone communication is required while in a motor vehicle, an employee is required to either stop in a safe location or have another person drive.

 Calls to 411 should be kept to a minimum.
 The cost of this service is approximately $1.99 per call.
 Any charges for personal 411 calls should be reimbursed by contacting the ITS Help Desk for costs and a personal check made out to the billed department.